aygharib/details-by-location/README.md

 # details-by-location

-Takes in user input and returns details to the best matching result.
+CLI tool takes in city name and returns weather, coordinates, and other details to the best matching result.

 ## Example
 ```cargo run London```